dinadeljanin/react-europe-workshop/README.md

 # React Europe Web3 Workshop

-This workshop will cover ....
+This workshop will cover how to use React with Web3 using MetaMask.

+Along the way, we will get an overview of blockchains, Ethereum, smart contracts, MetaMask, and why web3 is so cool!

 ## Set up Commands